Differences between x-ray, CT and MR angiography:

 - Velocity can be quantified as well as the direction unlike ToF MRA which is just bright or not

-- Takes 4x as long as TOF as image required in three orthogonal directions to create image
+- Takes 4x as long as TOF as image acquired in three orthogonal directions to create image

 - No in-plane flow voids